Pathology (PATH)

 PATH 4015.
 Forensic Pathology.
 2 Credit Hours.

 Daily responsibilities include the observation of forensic autopsies.
-Other responsibilities will include crime scene investigation, courtroom, and/or deposition exposure.
-During the rotation period, the student is expected to spend some time within the toxicology laboratory and must arrange this with the chief toxicologist.
-Near the end of the rotation, the student is expected to present a talk on a topic of current forensic interest to the staff during weekly case review.
+Other responsibilities will include crime scene attendance, courtroom, and/or deposition exposure.
 The student will be assessed by attendance, type and frequency of activities performed, and subjective evaluations by the medical examiner staff.
 This forensic pathology rotation must be pre-approved by the course director for both time period and length of rotation; recommended during the fourth year of medical school following core rotation in general autopsy and surgical pathology, though those rotations are not required.
+This elective is available to second year students after they have completed their preclinical coursework.
+Permission is required to register.

 PATH 4104.
 Naturopathic Medicine: Evidence-Based Critique.
 0.5 Credit Hours.